rwynn/monstache-site/src/advanced.md

 #### Transformation

-monstache uses the amazing [otto](https://github.com/robertkrimen/otto) library to provide transformation at the document field level in Javascript.
+Monstache uses the amazing [otto](https://github.com/robertkrimen/otto) library to provide transformation at the document field level in Javascript.
 You can associate one javascript mapping function per mongodb collection.
 These javascript functions are added to your TOML config file, for example: